juneha1120/tp/docs/UserGuide.md

 - `note`
 - `datetime`

-**Details:**
+**Notes:**
 - Each field starts out **visible by default**.
 - Executing the command will **invert the visibility** of the given field.
 - Toggled fields affect the **main contact list display**.
 - Repeating the command for the same field will toggle it back.

 **Examples:**
-- `toggle name` hides the contact's name field if it's currently shown.
+- `toggle name` - hides the contact's name field if it's currently shown.
-- `toggle phone` shows the phone field again if it was previously hidden.
+- `toggle phone` - shows the phone field again if it was previously hidden.
-- `toggle note` hides the note field in the contact display.
+- `toggle note` - hides the note field in the contact display.
-- `toggle datetime` toggles the visibility of the datetime field.
+- `toggle datetime` - toggles the visibility of the datetime field.

 ### Clearing all entries : `clear`